How Oracy Transforms Learning Engagement and Child Development

 🔍 What the Research Says About Oracy

-- Literacy outcomes: stronger oral vocabulary leads to better reading and writing (Voice 21)
+- Literacy outcomes: Children with strong oral vocabulary go on to write better and read more fluently (Voice 21)

-- Social-emotional wellbeing: builds empathy and reduces anxiety (Oracy Cambridge)
+- Social and emotional wellbeing: Confident communication reduces anxiety and builds empathy (Oracy Cambridge)

-Despite its impact, oracy remains under-taught in many settings.
-But small changes can make a big difference.
+Despite this, oracy remains under-taught in many settings.
+That’s where small, practical changes can make a big difference.

 🎯 Five Ways Oracy Boosts Engagement and Development